How to Deal When Your Ex Moves On

 Thought shifting is important because it’s impossible to “just stop thinking” about something, but it is possible to replace a thought with a different thought.
 If you repeatedly choose thought patterns that are positive and that help you feel better, they’ll become habitual, and your habit of obsessing over your Ex’s new relationship will get weaker and weaker.

-Why You Keep thinking About Your Ex
+Why You Keep Thinking About Your Ex

 Understanding why you can’t stop thinking about your Ex’s new relationship can make it easier to cope with the painful feelings these thoughts bring up.